sp00n/corecycler/readme.txt

 A: Very likely your Curve Optimizer setting is unstable.
 Change the settings to a higher value (e.g. from -15 to -12) and try again.

+Q: How long should I run this for?
+A: Basically as long as you can.
+If you aim for a "12h prime-stable setup", you'd need to run every single core for 12 hours, which for a processor with 12 cores like the 5900X would sum up to a total of 144 hours of stress testing.
+   Of course you can also settle for less, that's totally up to you.

+Q: Which setting should I use?
+A: Short answer: all of them.
+   Long answer: I've defaulted this to Prime95 without AVX and AVX2 and "Huge" FFTs.
+The reason behind this is that this *should* produce the least amount of heat and therefore the highest boost clock.
+But you should eventually run all of the tests to make sure that you're really error free.
+   Also switchting from Prime95 to Y-Cruncher or Aida64 produces different load scenarios, which can prove useful in detecting instabilities.

 Q: Why are you using SSE?
 AVX stresses the CPU much more!
 A: Yes, AVX/AVX2 does stress the CPU more than the SSE mode.
 However it is exactly this additional load on the core wich prevents the boost clock from reaching its maximum (because it is temperature and load dependant), and so you can't really detect these edge cases which eventuall can cause an error sooner or later.
 So while being somewhat counterintuitive, the SSE mode with its lighter load is actually the one that finds the most stability problems.
    However, you can change the mode to AVX or AVX2 in the config.ini if you're happy with only AVX/AVX2 stability.

+Q: What settings can I change?
+A: The config.ini contains details and an explanation for each setting, so take a look there.

 Q: When starting the tool I only see a "FATAL ERROR: Could not access the Windows Performance Process Counter!" message!
 A: The tool requires the Windows Performance Process Counter (PerfProc) to work correctly.
 It may have been disabled,